Words by Simon Difford

 If this was the bar's standard or original spec is far from certain.
 It's also worth mentioning that a soda called Holy Joe's Singapore Sling was sold in the USA around the same time.

-The hotel counter such claims with a statement they attained from Ngiam Dee Saun, Boon's nephew, confirming that the Tiki-style recipe was indeed his uncle's 60 year old recipe.
+The hotel counters such claims with a statement they attained from Ngiam Dee Saun, Boon's nephew, confirming that the Tiki-style recipe was indeed his uncle's 60-year-old recipe.
 He happened to work at Raffles at the time so arguably had a vested interest.

 Pink Gin Slings could have been ubiquitous in early 20th century Singapore and Boon may have created his own version by simply adding grenadine and pineapple juice, the latter also appears in his (or said to be his) Million Dollar Cocktail.
 However, the equal-parts recipe recorded by globetrotting Charles H. Baker in his 1939 The Gentleman's Companion omits both grenadine and pineapple juice.
 He wrote of the Singapore Sling:

 "The original formula is 1/3 each of dry gin, cherry brandy and Bénédictine; shake it for a moment, or stir it in a bar glass, with 2 fairly large lumps of ice to chill.
 Turn into a small 10 oz highball glass with one lump of ice left in and fill up to individual taste with chilled club soda.
 Garnish with the spiral peel of 1 green lime.
 In other ports in the Orient drinkers often use C & C ginger ale instead of soda, or even stone bottle ginger beer."